-Benton County Women’s Committee, Miller County’s Sutton receive awards
+Benton County Women’s Leadership Committee and Monroe County’s Jana Carroll receive awards

-The Women’s Leadership Committee from Benton County is the Outstanding County Women’s Program award winner for 2018.
-The group was recognized Nov.
-29, during Arkansas Farm Bureau’s 84th Annual Conference at the Statehouse Convention Center in Little Rock.
+The Women’s Leadership Committee from Benton County is the Outstanding County Women’s Program award winner for 2019.
+The group was recognized Dec.
+5, during Arkansas Farm Bureau’s 85th Annual Conference at the Statehouse Convention Center in Little Rock.
 It was a repeat win for the ladies who also earned the honor in 2018.

 Each year, Arkansas Farm Bureau honors the county Women’s Leadership Committee that exhibits exemplary support of its county organization, activities and goals.
 Farm Bureau women help accomplish the organization’s mission by working with local schools and educating children about agriculture and where people get their food, fiber and fuel.
 From a variety of Ag in the Classroom activities to informing people about the safety and affordability of our food, the women of Farm Bureau enthusiastically represent the organization by telling the farming and ranching story.

-Barbara Sutton of Miller County Farm Bureau Women’s Leadership Committee received the Arkansas Farm Bureau Women’s Diamond Award, which honors a county Farm Bureau leader whose volunteer efforts are above and beyond the norm.
+Jana Carroll of Monroe County Farm Bureau Women’s Leadership Committee received the Arkansas Farm Bureau Women’s Diamond Award, which honors a county Farm Bureau leader whose volunteer efforts are above and beyond the norm.
 She and her husband, Jon, who is a Farm Bureau board member run a row-crop farm.

-Arkansas Farm Bureau is a nonprofit, private advocacy organization of more than 192,000 families throughout the state working to improve farm and rural life.
+Arkansas Farm Bureau is a nonprofit, private advocacy organization of almost 190,000 families throughout the state working to improve farm and rural life.